chrisbodhi/newschematic/content/projects/the-sunday-paper.md

 ### Completed sessions

+- Session `0b100` (part B), ["The Design and Implementation of a Log-Structured File System"](https://newschematic.org/docs/papers/log-structured-file-system.pdf) on 24 Apr '22

 - Session `0b11` (part A), ["The Design and Implementation of a Log-Structured File System"](https://newschematic.org/docs/papers/log-structured-file-system.pdf) on 10 Apr '22

 - Session `0b10` (part B), ["The UNIX Time-sharing System"](https://newschematic.org/docs/papers/unix-time-sharing-system.pdf) on 27 Mar '22